 Some customers may want you to stay overnight and often provide food for you before they leave.
 Or sometimes the pet will come to you and stay in your home!

 (You may need a licence to look after animals in your home – check with your local council where you live.)

 Pet sitting is a little more involved that just walking, so you’ll be more likely to make a little extra cash.
 People can charge up to £25 a night to look after pets.

 Due to the extra level of responsibility, this one may be more suited to older kids.

 You can choose to sign up to websites such as Rover to find pet sitting jobs.
 However, you need to be over 18 and you will need to upload documents and identification to do this, for insurance purposes.

 Perhaps you could team up with an older relative and ask them to take on some pet sitting jobs while you help out with walking, feeding and playing with the animals.

-Otherwise, the best way would be to contact people directly, or create a social media page advertising your services.
+Otherwise, the best way would be to contact friends and family with pets directly, or create a social media page advertising your services.